collinhover/impactplusplus/README.md

 ```
 ig.pathfinding
 ```
+* pathfinding greatly improved for going around walls and entities
+* fixed pathfinding bug that was finding paths through unwalkable areas
 * `getNodeAt` renamed `getGridNode`
 * `getWorldNodeAt` renamed `getNode` (to be more inline with ImpactJS)
 * `isPointInGrid` renamed `isGridPointInGrid`